Thanchanokk-p/forecasting-housing-complaints/README.md

 ## 📈 Key Insights
 - **Heat/Hot Water Complaints** account for 42% of reports, peaking in winter.
 - **The Bronx**, especially Grand Concourse, experiences the highest complaint density.
-- Building age is a strong predictor of heating issues.
+- **Building age** is a strong predictor of heating issues.
+  **Seasonal trends** show complaints spike sharply from October to February.
+- **Geospatial clustering** reveals high-density complaint zones in specific ZIP codes.
+- **Recall prioritization** is critical—missing urgent complaints has higher costs than false positives.
 ---

 ## 🔮 Future Improvements